-A significant exposure is defined as one where you spent at least 15 minutes at less than 6 feet distance from a person with COVID or someone who was diagnosed with COVID less than 2 days after your exposure.
+A significant exposure was defined by CDC as one where you spent at least 15 minutes at less than 6 feet distance from a person with COVID or someone who was diagnosed with COVID less than 2 days after your exposure.
+However, newer strains like Delta present in our community require less time for a significant exposure, 2 minutes in some estimates.
 Other exposures such as handshakes, hugs, brief talking do not require isolation, but should put you on alert.

 I think I may have been exposed, what do I do?

-Try to determine if you had a significant exposure as above.
+Try to determine if you had a significant exposure as above and beware of the short exposure time needed with the Delta variant.
 If not, continue to follow social distancing and masking guidelines.

 Be alert for symptoms.
 Watch for fever, cough, shortness of breath, or other symptoms of COVID.